deskrock/intern-decision-engine-backend/REVIEW.md

 - Tests uses `assert` keyword of Java which we have built-in support but Spring Boot includes `Junit 5` which comes with `Assert` methods that gives more detailed answer when assertion fails, and it also improves readability as it removes the symbols and adds texts like `assertt x == y` vs `Assert.Equals(x, y)`
 If tester is not aware of context, they may not be able to detect which one is expected which one is provided but if we use the `Assert` methods, they can distinguish the expected one and actual one.
 - I would suggest that intern should use `Sonarqube` to detect code smells and potential bugs.
 As this tool is free and available [open source](https://github.com/SonarSource/sonarqube)
+- In my opinion the test namings are not the best.
+For example `givenInvalidPersonalCode_whenRequestDecision_thenReturnsBadRequest` the `_whenRequestDecision_` does not explain anything to the reader.
+Some improvements can be done.

 ### Suggestions for next code review